brockriemenschneider/The-Clan-CMS-Project/readme.txt

 by manually deleting the "clancms/controllers/install.php", "clancms/libraries/Installer.php", and the "clancms/views/install/" folder.

 5) After you have done all of this you will be able to login to the Admin CP and start managing your site.

------UPDATING-----

-1) If your version is less then 0.5.3 then you must manual update to v0.5.3, otherwise go to step 2.

-2) Rename the zip to Update.zip and upload the the root of the installation.

-3) If you version is less then 0.5.4 then do the following, otherwise go to step 4:
-OPEN clancms/libraries/Unzip.php
-FIND function extract($file, $destination)
-REPLACE WITH function extract($file, $destination = '')
-SAVE AND CLOSE

-4) Click "Resolve Now" in Admin CP for pending manaual update.

------F.A.Q-----

-Q: I have mod_rewrite but it still isn't working.
-What do I do?

-A: You may have to turn on QUERY STRING by following this simple process:

-OPEN clancms/config/config.php
-FIND $config['uri_protocol'] = "AUTO";
-REPLACE WITH $config['uri_protocol'] = "QUERY_STRING";
-SAVE AND CLOSE

-OPEN .htaccess
-FIND
-RewriteRule ^(.*)$ ./index.php/$1 [L,QSA]
-REPLACE WITH
-RewriteRule ^(.*)$ ./index.php?/$1 [L,QSA]
-SAVE AND CLOSE

-Q: I can't even get to the installation process?

-A: We are aware that some people are having issues installing.
-We believe this is because their server requirements are not specific enough howevever we are also looking into possible fixes we can do to help out.